apigee-labs/rapier/README.md

 So far we have seen examples of APIs that are easy to navigate by following hyperlinks.
 What if I want to include URLs in my API that allow the user to quickly locate a particular resource without navigating the web of resources from the root to find it?
 In Rapier, those sorts of URLs are called `Query URLs`.
 In contrast to hyperlinks, which are opaque, query URLs have formats that clients are expected to understand in order to compose them.
+Hyperlinks are expected to be stable over time—you should be able to safely bookmark them or store them in a database, and when you recover them and reuse them, they should identify the same permanent entity.
+By contrast, query URLs, as the name implies, may return variable results over time, or may fail altogether in the future.
+For this reason, in most cases, it will be inappropriate to bookmark query URLs or to store them in databases.
 `Query URLs` are defined in Rapier using `Query Paths`.
 A `Query Path` describes a path along the relationships between resources for quickly locating resources without having to retrieve all the resources along the path.
 Each segment of a `query path` corresponds to a relationship declared in the data model.